kiddsoftware/rails_blog_engine/README.md

 * Pagination
 * More generators to aid customization
 * Caching
-* Comments (with spam filtering via a 3rd-party service)
+* Optional comments, with spam filtering via a 3rd-party service
+  * Why?
+Intelligent discussion adds value and may make it easier for searchers to find your blog posts.
-* A basic editor: Auto-save, with preview and a "Publish" button.
+* A basic editor: Auto-save, with preview and a "Publish" button

 In other words, we want just enough features to make blogging pleasant, and nothing more.